Antonio de Erauso: Military exploits

-After marching with his company to Chile in 1619, his army swept through the lands and property of the Mapuches; he showed his aggressive side as conqueror, massacring many Indians.
-In Chile the secretary of the governor was his brother Don Miguel de Erauso; the secretary welcomed him without recognizing him.
-He remained there for three years and because of a dispute with his brother, possibly because of a woman, was banished to Paicabí, the land of Indians.
-There, Erauso fought in the service of the crown in the Arauco War against the Mapuches in today's Chile, earning a reputation for being brave and skillful with weapons and without revealing that he was biologically a woman.
+After the company reached Chile in 1619, the army swept through the lands and property of the Mapuche people.
+Erauso acted as a conqueror, massacring many Indians.
+In Chile the secretary of the governor was his brother Don Miguel de Erauso; Miguel welcomed him without recognizing him.
+Erauso lived there for three years but because of a dispute with his brother, possibly because of a woman, he was banished to Paicabí, territory of Indians.

+There, Erauso fought in the service of the crown in the Arauco War against the Mapuche in today's Chile.
+He earned a reputation for bravery and skill with weapons, without revealing that he was biologically a woman.

-In the battle of Valdivia he was promoted to second lieutenant.
-In the following battle of Puren his captain was killed and he took command, winning the battle.
-However, due to the many complaints against him for his cruelty to the Indians, Erauso was not further promoted; frustrated, he entered a period devoted to vandalizing, killing people as he met on the road, causing extensive damage and burning crops.
-In Concepción he assassinated the chief auditor of the city, for which he was locked in a church for six months.
-After being released, Antonio killed his brother Miguel in a duel, and was again imprisoned for eight months.
+In the battle of Valdivia, he was promoted to second lieutenant.
+In the following battle of Puren, his captain was killed and he took command, winning the battle.
+Many complaints were made against him for his cruelty to the Indians, and Erauso did not receive more promotions.

+He reacted with more violence: killing people he met on the road, and causing extensive damage and burning crops.
+In Concepción, he assassinated the chief auditor of the city.
+He was locked in a church for six months, but after release, killed his brother Miguel in a duel.
+He was imprisoned for eight months.

 He later fled to the Governorate of the Río de la Plata (now Argentina) across the Andes, taking a difficult path.
-At the brink of death he was saved by a villager and taken to Tucumán, where he promised marriage to two young women, the daughter of an Indian widow (who had hosted Erauso on her farm during his convalescence) and the niece of a canon.
+At the brink of death, he was saved by a villager and taken to Tucumán.
+There he promised marriage to two young women: the daughter of an Indian widow (who hosted Erauso on her farm during his convalescence) and the niece of a canon.

-He ended up fleeing from there without marrying either of them, but kept the money and fine clothing given by the canon's niece as a sign of love.
-Then he went to Potosí, where he became the assistant to a sergeant, and returned again to fight against the Indians, participating in mass killings in Chuncos.
-In La Plata (formerly Chuquisaca, later Sucre) he was accused of a crime he did not commit; he was tortured and finally freed again without his sex being discovered.
-Once out of prison, he devoted himself to smuggling wheat and cattle on the orders of Juan Lopez de Arquijo.
+Erauso fled without marrying either woman, but kept the money and fine clothing given by the canon's niece as a sign of love.
+He went to the silver city of Potosí, where he became the assistant to a sergeant.
+He returned to fight against the Indians, participating in mass killings in Chuncos.

+But in La Plata (formerly Chuquisaca, later Sucre, now in Bolivia) he was accused of a crime he did not commit.
+He was tortured during interrogation and finally freed again without his biological sex being discovered.

+Once free, he smuggled wheat and cattle on the orders of Juan Lopez de Arquijo.
 A new lawsuit forced him to take refuge in a church.
 In Piscobamba he killed a person in a quarrel.
 This time he was sentenced to death, but was saved at the last minute by the deposition of another prisoner sentenced to death.
-Then he remained in sanctuary for five months in a church due to a duel with a jealous husband.
-When he moved to La Paz, he was sentenced again to death for another offense.
-To escape, he pretended to confess and, after seizing a consecrated host, fled to Cuzco and returned to Peru.
+He took sanctuary for five months in a church after a duel with a jealous husband.

+After moving to La Paz, he was sentenced again to death for another offense.
+To escape, he pretended to confess.
+After seizing a consecrated host, he fled to Cuzco and returned to Peru.